derek2345/git/knowroamingProject/readme.txt

 This program will attempt to create tables `users` and `user_data` if they do not already exist.
-The user will need to delete these tables from the database before running the program to avoid running into MySql column mismatching.
+The user will need to delete these tables from the database before running the program to avoid running into mysql column mismatching.

-In order to run this project it must be able to connect to a MySql database:
+In order to run this project it must be able to connect to a mysql database:
  - The user will be prompted whether they would like to connect to a local or a remote database.
  - The user will either be asked for a port number or remote url.
  - The user will be asked for an ssl key, this is not required and will be assumed "false" if left blank.